 Hi.
 I'm Deborah Shadovitz.
-Friends, clients and readers call me Deb.
+Friends, clients, fellow travelers, and readers call me Deb.

 If you're interested in my travels, read my blog,

-I'm a writer or author, speaker, instructor, consultant, and radio person — specializing in Mac, Internet, Web, and travel.
+I'm a writer/author, speaker, instructor, consultant, and radio person — specializing in Macintosh, Internet, Web design/use/UI, and travel.
 I've even produced Macintosh events in LA and during Macworld — and produced my own Macintosh expo!